mendix/docs/community/documentation/contribute-to-the-mendix-documentation.md

 Before you can gain Mendix points for your documentation contributions, you must authorize the connection of your GitHub profile to your Mendix Community Profile.
 For details on this, see [Set Up Your Community Profile](../tools/how-to-set-up-your-profile).

 The amount of points you gain depends on the size of the documentation contribution you make.
-This is calculated per pull request and is based on the number of Markdown files you edited or added as well as sthe number of lines changed per file: [VERIFY]
+This is calculated per pull request and is based on the number of lines changed:

-* For a small contribution to the documentation (defined as, 1-20 lines edited/added total) – 5 points [VERIFY]
+* For a small contribution to the documentation – 5 points
-* For a large contribution to the documentation (defined as, 20+ lines edited/added total) – 15 points [VERIFY]
+* For a large contribution to the documentation – 15 points

 The points are awarded when the pull request is merged.
-[VERIFY] For more details on Mendix points, see the [Points System FAQ](https://developer.mendixcloud.com/link/faq).
+For more details on Mendix points, see the [Points System FAQ](https://developer.mendixcloud.com/link/faq).

 ## 7 Related Content